You've tried everything to help your baby take a bottle and nothing has worked.

 Perhaps it is time for a fresh set of ideas.
 I've helped hundreds of bottle-refusers learn to take a bottle.
 Let's walk through some steps:

 First, choose a good-fit nipple shape.
-Bottle refusers often tolerate a soft, flexible, shoulder-less bottle like this this one.
+Bottle refusers often tolerate a soft, flexible, shoulder-less nipple like the ones pictured.

 Start with a fed and rested baby.
 Learning a new skill is hard.
 Contrary to popular lore, hunger is not a motivator for the bottle refusing baby.

 The breastfeeding parent SHOULD offer the bottle.
 You know your baby best.
 Together you have shared hundreds of feeding sessions.
 Your baby trusts you more than anyone.
 Your baby will work hard for your praise.
 Let's utilize that trust.

 Respect your baby.
 Sneaky tactics are rude.
 Allow baby to see the bottle, touch the bottle, touch and explore the bottle.
 Babies are mammals.
 Mammals see, touch, smell their food before consuming it.